What Is Ménière Disease?

 Aural fullness

 Sensation of a plugged ear, pressure, or weight in the affected ear.
-Frequently precedes or accompanies attacks.
+Often precedes or accompanies attacks.

 - 05